AresMUSH/aresmush/game/plugins/fs3combat/help/combat.md

 - main
 plugin: fs3combat
 ---
 The FS3 Combat system is designed to bring some order to the chaos of large combat scenes, managing ability rolls and tracking damage in an automated fashion.
-For more details on FS3, see: http://aresmush.com/fs3
+For more help, see http://aresmush.com/fs3/fs3-3/combat-quickref/.

 `combat/start` or `combat/start mock` - Starts a combat.
 (Organizer only) `combat/newturn` - Trigger a new turn.
 (Organizer only)